-Question 2: Are the amendments regarding gender neutral remuneration policies sufficiently clear?
+Question 2: Is the section on gender neutral remuneration policies sufficiently clear?

-On this topic, we consider the EBA guidelines go further than what is explicitly stated in CRD V. They significantly broaden the scope of gender-neutral remuneration policies by including issues related to gender equality policies (e.g. career development, succession plans).
-Besides, given the scope and primary purpose of CRD V we consider this Guidelines are not necessarily the most appropriate legislative vehicle to tackle in the most efficient way such an important issue.
+On this topic, we consider the EBA draft Guidelines go further than what is explicitly stated in IFD.
+They significantly broaden the scope of gender-neutral remuneration policies by including issues related to gender equality policies (e.g. career development, succession plans).
+Besides, given the scope and primary purpose of IFD we consider this Guidelines are not necessarily the most appropriate legislative vehicle to tackle in the most efficient way such an important issue.